Ashampoo/kim/README.md

 * Does not read brotli compressed metadata of JPEG XL due to missing brotli KMP libs.
 * MakerNote support is experimental and limited.
     + Can't extract preview image of ORF as offsets are burried into MakerNote.
-    + Can't identify lens id of NEF as this is constructed from multiple fields.
+  + Can't identify lens info of NEF, ARW, RW2 & ORF because this is constructed from MakerNote fields.

 ### Regarding HEIC & AVIF metadata